NordicSemiconductor/nrf-device-setup-js/README.md

     needSerialport: true, // after successful DFU serialport is expected

-    // These promises are not required for nRF Connect apps,
+    // These promises are not required for nRF Connect apps, they provide a way
-    // they provide a way to handle user interaction when confirmation or choice is to be made promiseConfirm,
+    // to handle user interaction when confirmation or choice is to be made, see example below promiseConfirm,
     promiseChoice,
 };